Your complete Zendesk Explore tutorial for 2026

 Expert Verified

 If you work in customer support, you live and breathe data.
-Ticket volume, agent performance, customer satisfaction, these aren't just buzzwords, they're the pulse of your entire operation.
-Zendesk Explore is supposed to be the tool that helps you make sense of it all.
-And it can be, but let's be real: sometimes firing it up feels like you're about to take a statistics final you didn't study for.
+Ticket volume, agent performance, customer satisfaction-these aren't just buzzwords, they're the pulse of your entire operation.
+Zendesk Explore is the industry-standard tool designed to help you make sense of it all.
+As a mature and powerful platform, it offers incredible depth for those ready to dive into their data.

-This guide is here to fix that.
+This guide is here to help you master it.
 We'll walk you through a practical Zendesk Explore tutorial to build your first reports and dashboards from scratch.
-We’ll also cover the very real limitations you'll bump into when trying to measure modern, AI-driven support and show you a smarter, more intuitive alternative.
+We’ll also cover how to make the most of the platform when measuring modern, AI-driven support and show you how to use complementary tools for an even more intuitive experience.

 What is Zendesk Explore?

 Think of Zendesk Explore as the command center for all your support data.
-It pulls information from every customer interaction (tickets, calls, chats) and gives you the tools to build reports and dashboards.
-To get anywhere, you just need to get your head around three main building blocks:
+It pulls information from every customer interaction (tickets, calls, chats) and gives you the professional tools needed to build reports and dashboards.
+To get started, you just need to understand three main building blocks:

-• Datasets: These are basically pre-sorted buckets of data.
-Think of them as starting points, like "Support - Tickets" or "Support - Updates History".
-Picking the right one is your first, and honestly, sometimes the trickiest, step.
+Datasets: These are organized buckets of data.
+Think of them as specialized starting points, like "Support - Tickets" or "Support - Updates History", designed to help you find the right information quickly.

-• Metrics: This is the "what" you want to measure.
-It's almost always a number, like the "COUNT(Tickets)" or the average number of "Agent replies".
+Metrics: This is the "what" you want to measure.
+It's typically a numerical value, like the "COUNT(Tickets)" or the average number of "Agent replies".

 A Zendesk Explore tutorial: Building your first ticket volume report